E. Howard Hunt: Mexico City

-Hunt was subsequently given the assignment of forging Cuban exile leaders in the United States into a suitably representative government-in-exile that would, after the Bay of Pigs Invasion, form a pro-American Puppet state intent on taking over Cuba.
-The failure of the invasion temporarily damaged his career.
+Bay of Pigs invasion

-Hunt was undeniably bitter about what he perceived as President John F. Kennedy's lack of commitment in attacking and overthrowing the government of Cuba.
-In his semi-fictional autobiography, Give Us This Day, he wrote: "The Kennedy administration yielded Castro all the excuse he needed to gain a tighter grip on the island of José Martí, then moved shamefacedly into the shadows and hoped the Cuban issue would simply melt away."
+Hunt was subsequently assigned responsibility for organizing Cuban exile leaders in the United States into a suitably representative government-in-exile that would, after the Bay of Pigs Invasion, form a pro-American government that could replace Fidel Castro.

-Executive Assistant to DCI Allen Dulles
+Planning for the Bay of Pigs invasion began during the Eisenhower administration, but Hunt was later bitter about what he perceived as President John F. Kennedy's lack of commitment to the operation, which was designed to attack and overthrow the Castro government.
+In his semi-fictional autobiography, Give Us This Day, Hunt wrote, "The Kennedy administration yielded Castro all the excuse he needed to gain a tighter grip on the island of José Martí, then moved shamefacedly into the shadows and hoped the Cuban issue would simply melt away."

-In 1959 Hunt helped CIA Director Allen W. Dulles write The Craft of Intelligence.
-The following year Hunt established Brigade 2506, an Agency-sponsored group of Cuban exiles formed to attempt the military overthrow of the Cuban government headed by Fidel Castro.
-It carried out the abortive Bay of Pigs Invasion landings in Cuba on 17 April 1961.
-After that fiasco, Hunt was reassigned as Executive Assistant to Dulles.
+In 1959, Hunt helped CIA Director Allen W. Dulles write The Craft of Intelligence.
+The following year, in 1960, Hunt established Brigade 2506, a CIA-sponsored group of Cuban exiles formed to attempt the military overthrow of the Castro's government in Cuba.
+The Bay of Pigs invasion commenced on April 17, 1961, but was quickly aborted and viewed as a fiasco.
+Hunt was then reassigned as executive assistant to Dulles.